CodingComrade/CodingComrade/README.md

 <h1 align="center">Hi 👋, I'm Chris</h1>
 <h3 align="center">Full-stack Software Engineer</h3>

 - 🔭 **I’m currently building projects for clients.
-Hockey Statistics webpage is my latest project.
+Hockey Statistics webpage is the latest project I was assigned and completed.
 Below you will find the repo**

 - 👯 I’m looking to collaborate on **open source projects or building an app for you.
 Below you will find the languages I have built applications with.**